OpenEvalProject/evals/manuscripts/elife-15719/v2/manuscript.md

 For a physiological classification of all significantly detected connections, we also analyzed their maximum peak or trough time lag distribution (Figure 2—figure supplement 4A).
 Interestingly, the maximum peak or trough time lag distribution showed an exponential decay, with most of the peaks or troughs having a very short time lag (45.67% < 10 ms, and 85.12% < 100 ms), indicating predominantly direct influences of the units on each other.
 In case of oscillatory synchronized single units, as strongly present in the data, the classification of the maximum peak or trough time lags was more complex.
 Given that the maximum peak or trough time lag could be greater than half a cycle of the underlying frequency, it became unclear which unit is leading and which lagging, due to the presence of side lobes (e.g., see Figure 2A top panel).
 Since we found high numbers of oscillatory synchronized single units, predominantly in the beta (20 Hz) and in the low frequency range (4 Hz), as described in detail below, we analyzed the distribution of maximum peaks or troughs phase with respect to the underlying oscillatory frequency (Figure 2—figure supplement 4B), and also found an exponential decay, similar to the maximum time lag peak or trough distribution.
 The majority of phase lags were within half a cycle around the zero time lag for both frequencies (beta connections: 77.70% < π, low frequency connections: 87.66% < π), suggesting that for most oscillatory synchronized connections we could accurately determine which unit was leading and which unit was lagging.

-For analyzing the functional network topology, all units not connected to the largest inter-connected component were first discarded (mean number of units dropped: 17.75, SD: 9.56; mean percentage: 23.5%, SD: 13.3%;
+For analyzing the functional network topology, all units not connected to the largest inter-connected component were first discarded (mean number of units dropped: 17.75, SD: 9.56; mean percentage: 23.5%, SD: 13.3%; Table 1) and binary directional connectivity matrices were created for every dataset (Figure 3A).
+We did not quantify the connection strength, since it has been shown to be biased by different firing rates (Cohen and Kohn, 2011).

 ![Figure 3.](https://cdn.elifesciences.org/articles/15719/elife-15719-fig3-v2.jpg)

 **Figure 3.:** (A) Connectivity matrix of one dataset from monkey M. Each dot represents a significant connection (Online Methods).
 Units are ordered by channel number of the recording system.
 (B) Distance dependent connectivity.
 From left to right: 56,7%, 11,5%, 5,6%, 5,5%,2,6%, and 1,7%.
 Note the clear distance dependent decay.
 (C) The same matrix as in A, but with nodes ordered according to an optimal modularity partition.
 Colored rectangles surround different network modules.
 (D) Anatomical network representation of the connectivity matrix in A. The brain is viewed as in Figure 1B.
 Single units and connections are color coded by module.
 (E) Schematic illustration of modular topology.
-Modules (dashed regions) consist mainly of single units of one cortical area, but also include small fractions of units from other areas.DOI: http://dx.doi.org/10.7554/eLife.15719.011
+Modules (dashed regions) consist mainly of single units of one cortical area, but also include small fractions of units from other areas.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/15719/elife-15719-fig3-figsupp1-v2.jpg)

 **Figure 3—figure supplement 1.:** Since no data were recorded from area M1 for these monkeys, the F5 and AIP arrays are presented closer together than in reality for better illustration (dashed line marks anatomical discontinuity).
 (A) Each node colored based on the module, as in Figure 3C.
 (B) Nodes and connections colored based on rich-clubness, as in Figure 4E.
-(C) Nodes and connections colored based on oscillatory components in the ACHs and CCHs, respectively, as in Figure 5B.DOI: http://dx.doi.org/10.7554/eLife.15719.012
+(C) Nodes and connections colored based on oscillatory components in the ACHs and CCHs, respectively, as in Figure 5B.

 ![Figure 3—figure supplement 2.](https://cdn.elifesciences.org/articles/15719/elife-15719-fig3-figsupp2-v2.jpg)

-**Figure 3—figure supplement 2.:** Van Eck and Waltman, 2007).(A) Each node is colored based on the area it was recorded.
+**Figure 3—figure supplement 2.:** (A) Each node is colored based on the area it was recorded.
 (B) Each node colored based on its module.
 (C) Nodes and connections colored based on oscillatory components in the ACHs and CCHs, respectively.
 (D) Nodes and connections colored based on rich-clubness.
 Each circle represents a single neuron and is scaled based on the degree of connectivity.
 VOS aims to find locations in a low-dimensional space (in this case 2D) in such a way that the distance between each node reflects the similarity between these nodes.
 Similarity is typically found by calculating the association strength (also known as proximity index) on the co-occurrence matrix of items, which is in this case the weighted network connectivity matrix.
 Association strength is simply the co-occurrence of two items divided by the product of the number of occurrences of each item.
 The location of each node is then found by minimizing the sum of the squared distance between all nodes, weighted by the computed similarity between each node.
 To avoid trivial solutions in which all nodes are assigned the same location, there is an additional constraint that the average distance between all pairs of items must be equal to one.
 Mathematically, VOS bares much similarity to the method of multi-dimensional scaling (Van Eck et al., 2010).
-All implementations of VOS were performed using the freely available software, Pajek (http://mrvar.fdv.uni-lj.si/pajek/), and then plotted in Matlab.DOI: http://dx.doi.org/10.7554/eLife.15719.013
+All implementations of VOS were performed using the freely available software, Pajek (http://mrvar.fdv.uni-lj.si/pajek/), and then plotted in Matlab.

-## Inter-area modular and small-world topology
+### Inter-area modular and small-world topology

 First, we tested if the networks could be subdivided into modules, such that the number of connections was maximized within and minimized between modules.
 To properly evaluate modular topology, the fact that connectivity decays with distance has to be considered (Smith and Kohn, 2008; Gerhard et al., 2011).
 Figure 3B shows the distance-dependent decay of connectivity of our networks according to different subgroups: on the same electrode, on the same array, in the same area, between AIP and F5, between F5 and M1, and between AIP and M1.
 Connection density was not significantly different within all subgroups (Kruskal-Wallis test, p>0.05).